statisticsnorway/react-form-fields-library/README.md

 ```

 ##### Note:
-* Some component types require more properties, they will be explaned below
+* *component* and *name* are the only **required** properties by default but ome component types require more properties too work correctly, they will be explaned below
 * This library uses [Semantic UI](https://semantic-ui.com/introduction/getting-started.html) for styling and therefore
-requires your React application to to have `semantic-ui-css` and `semantic-ui-react` as dependencies
+requires your project to to have `semantic-ui-css` and `semantic-ui-react` as dependencies
   * Do not forget to wrap your DCFormField components inside the [Semantic UI React](https://react.semantic-ui.com/)
   component `Form` (like in the example above)
   * Also do not forget to add `import 'semantic-ui-css/semantic.min.css'` in your `index.js`
 * The DCDate component uses [Moment.js](https://momentjs.com/docs/) and [ReactJS Datepicker](https://reactdatepicker.com/)
-so if you wish to use it you need `react-datepicker` and `moment` as dependencies
+so if you wish to use it you need `react-datepicker` and `moment` as dependencies in your project
 * The form components store their value in sessionStorage (to avoid having to use Redux or passing state to parent), so to
 fetch a value from a component do this: